thoughtworks/simplebandit/README.md

 });
 ```

 It is worthwhile playing around with this parameter for your use case.
-Too much exploitation (low temperature) might mean you get stuck in a suboptimal optimization.
+Too much exploitation (low temperature) might mean you get stuck in a suboptimal optimization, and you do not adjust to changing preferences or circumstances.
 Too much exploration (high temperature), might mean you are not giving the best recommendations often enough.

 ### Slates: Getting multiple recommendations